How to Overcome Mediocrity and Finally Stand Out in Life

 - Unrealistic or out-of-context standards

-they often end up feeling like they’re always behind, no matter what they do.
+you can end up feeling like you’re always behind, no matter how much progress you’ve made.

-Over time, that feeling can turn into discouragement, and sometimes even emotional paralysis — where taking action feels pointless because the gap always seems too large.
+Over time, that feeling can turn into discouragement and, in some cases, even emotional paralysis—where taking action starts to feel pointless because the gap always seems too large.

-But the problem isn’t ambition.
-It’s the reference point.
+But the problem usually isn’t your ambition.
+It’s the reference point you’re using.

 A healthier comparison is much simpler: